-If you live in a cold place and go on a vacation or to India in the winter or during very cold weather (freezing temperatures), ask your trusted friend or landlord to enter the house every two or three days to turn on the water in all the taps, and flush the toilets at least once.
-This will allow the water to continue to move through the pipes, preventing freezing pipes Believe me when I say you do not want to deal with frozen pipes when you return from your holiday overseas!
+If you live in a cold place and go on a vacation or to India in the winter or during very cold weather (freezing temperatures), ask if you will need to ‘winterize’ your home or apartment.
+Those in homes would need to assure that a trusted friend or landlord enters the house every two or three days to let water flow from all the taps (faucets) for a few minutes and flush the toilets at least once.
+This will allow the water to continue to move through the pipes, preventing freezing pipes.
+Believe me when I say you do not want to deal with frozen pipes when you return from your holiday overseas!

 Don’t cancel your car insurance.

 I have heard that some foreigners living in the U.S. have canceled their car insurance if they visit their home country for more than a one month stretch to save money.
 While this may seem practical, it actually can cause more problems than it solves.
 If anything happens to your car while you are away, it can cost more money to solve that problem than if the car insurance was maintained.